akittana/aws-virtual-bastion/README.md

 ssmTerminal supports two authentication options:
  - IAM user (Access Key and Secret Access Key).
 MFA (Multi-Factor Auth) token can be provided for additional security.
  - Cognito user pools with Federated Identity.

-Note: credentials are not stored on disk or anywhere else.

 # Configuration/Requirements